sydney-australia-feature

 • Price: ~$720 per month

-• Features: Outdoor terrace, outdoor swimming pool, common room, job board, tour desk, nightclub
+• Features: Outdoor terrace, swimming pool, common room, job board, tour desk, nightclub

 • Room Types: Deluxe 8-bed female dorm room, deluxe 6-bed mixed dorm room with ensuite bathroom, deluxe 4-bed mixed dorm room with ensuite bathroom

-• Organized Activities: Game nights, organised tours, party nights
+• Organized Activities: Game nights, organized tours, party nights

 • Other Locations: None

-If you’re looking for the perfect place to socialize, travel, work, and relax, Bunk Brisbane is the ideal spot.
+If you’re looking for the perfect coliving spaces to socialize, travel, work, and relax, Bunk Brisbane is the ideal spot.
 It’s right in the heart of Fortitude Valley’s nightlife district, providing epic nights out after a hard day’s work.
-The hostel also offers specialized job advice workshops.
+The hostel also offers specialized job advice workshops for young professionals.

-Rooms are stylishly designed and feature dedicated work areas.
+Rooms are stylishly designed and feature dedicated work areas — even if you stay in a private bedroom.
 The communal area is perfect for networking and socializing, while the on-site nightclub (Birdees) is the right place to unwind and enjoy some good vibes.

 What we liked: The very well-staffed and knowledgeable travel desk made planning tours and booking them super easy.